 Contact Us for Printed Glass in Your Region

 The University of Chicago leveraged state-of-the-art design and technologies for its new library.
 The reading room and preservation department, built on top of an underground book storage area, are covered by an elliptical glass dome.
 Murphy and Jahn's design for the glass dome was intricately planned to leverage glass for functional performance, including solar control to optimize thermal convenience and reduce energy needs.
-Digital in-glass printing in a subtle black and white
+Ceramic digital glass printing in a subtle black and white